kimdoh/id_proto/bashintro.md

 If you visit the IP address associated with your instance, your web browser will report an error, as we have yet to install and setup web server software on the machine.

-We'll need to access the machine to do so, and that requires a trip to your computer's terminal.
+We'll need to access the machine to do so, and that requires a trip to your computer's terminal and an understanding of how we can interact with machines with text.

 > On Macs or Linux machines, open `Terminal` from the Applications Folder.
 The directions will assume macOS from here on.